JiaoBL1234/VRAI-Dataset/README.md

                       color_label: A dictionary to store the mapping from IDs to Vehicle Color Labels.
                       type_label: A dictionary to store the mapping from IDs to Vehicle Type Labels. bumper_label & wheel_label & sky_label & luggage_label: A dictionary to store the mapping from IDs to Vehicle Attributes.
-                      keypoint_label: A dictionary to store the mapping from Image Names to Vehicle Discriminative Parts Bounding Boxes.
+                      d_part_label: A dictionary to store the mapping from Image Names to Vehicle Discriminative Parts Bounding Boxes.
 ### Testing set:
     Image name: Random_string_Cams.jpg such as 00AV11D2_C1.jpg, the 00AV11D2 is a random string and the C1 indicates this image is captured by camera 1.
     Annotation files: test_annotation.pkl